 Concussion Overview

-Concussions are a consequence of direct forces (applied to the head itself) or indirect forces (applied to the body and transferred biomechanically to the head) that result in a functional disruption of brain function [5,7,8].
+Concussions are a consequence of direct forces (applied to the head itself) or indirect forces (applied to the body and transferred biomechanically to the head) that result in a disruption of brain function [5,7,8].
 Broadly, these disruptions include impairments or changes in cognitive status, behavior, balance, sleep and the presence of somatic symptoms (headache, photo- and phonosensitivity, nausea and vomiting, loss of consciousness) [5–8].
 These symptoms often present uniquely between individuals, such that the same incident can yield a number of severe symptoms in some and seemingly no symptoms in others.
-However, many of symptoms the that most commonly occur (headache, dizziness, neurocognitive impairment) are generally associated with concussions regardless of the individual.
+However, many of the symptoms that most commonly occur (headache, dizziness, neurocognitive impairment) are generally associated with concussions regardless of the individual.
 Therefore, the diagnosis and management of a concussion is confounded by the multitude of ways in which symptoms may present in the individual.

-To further confound this issue, concussions are a clinical diagnosis [5–8].
+To further confound this issue, concussion is a clinical diagnosis [5–8].
 For example, brain imaging generally fails to reveal structural insults to the brain in the acute phase, and is therefore not commonly used unless clinical presentation suggests structural damage [5,9].
 Accordingly, clinical examination and testing are the centerpieces of the concussion diagnosis.
 Symptom scales, neurocognitive tests, and balance assessments are commonly utilized to provide a comprehensive evaluation of the individual [10–16].
 Many of these tools have previously demonstrated validity and reliability in multiple samples [16–18].
 Additionally these tools are proven to have both sensitivity and specificity to deficits related to concussion [16,19,20].

 The most common neurocognitive tests for post-concussion assessment are either paper-and-pencil or computerized tests [21–23].
 These tests evaluate the domains of cognition most commonly affected by a concussive event.
 These domains include memory, concentration, executive function, information processing and reaction speed [10,24,25].
 Decrements in these domains are reported in the literature acutely after injury and generally return to pre-injury performance levels within seven to 10 days of injury [24].
 However, persistent functional deficits have been reported long after the clinical resolution of symptoms [26–28].